WHAT IS THIS?

 - From time to time we may change the way we use your information.
 Where we believe you may not reasonably expect such a change we’ll notify you and will allow a period of 30 days for you to raise any objections before the change is made.
 However please note, in some cases, if you don’t agree to such changes it may not be possible for us to continue to act for you.

-- We also draw your attention to any additional information relating to how we may use your personal data as contained in our letter of engagement addressed to you.
+- We also draw your attention to any additional information relating to how we may use your personal data as contained in our letter of engagement/fee agreement and terms of business addressed to you.

 - We reserve the right to vary and amend this Notice from time to time.
 Any changes shall take effect upon posting to this website.